Gustavus F. and Ann M. Swift Distinguished Service Professor in History and the College

 "The Asian Crisis, Democracy, and the End of 'Late' Development."
-The Politics of the Asian Economic Crisis.
-Edited by in T. J. Pempel, 1744.
+In The Politics of the Asian Economic Crisis, edited by in T. J. Pempel, 1744.
 Ithaca, NY: Cornell University Press, 1999.

 "Web with No Spider, Spider with No Web: The Geneaology of the Developmental State."
 In The Developmental State.
 Edited by Meredith Woo-Cumings.
 Ithaca, NY: Cornell University Press, 2000.

 "Occurrence at Nogun-ri Bridge: An Inquiry into the History and Memory of a Civil War."
 Critical Asian Studies 33, no. 4 (2001): 509–526.

 "Black September, Adolescent Nihilism, and National Security."
 In Understanding September 11, edited by Craig Calhoun, Paul Price, and Ashley Timmer.
 New York: New Press, 2002.

 "Wrong Again: The U.S. and North Korea."
 London Review of Books 25, no. 3 (December 2003): 9–12.